So you’ve decided that you need to create a new website for your business or maybe you’re creating your first ever website?

-The content you create is on your site in order to attract more people to it, but it’s also in place to create a trusting relationship.
+The content you create is on your site to attract more people to it, but it’s also in place to create a trusting relationship.

-Content is important for a number of reasons but one of the most important reasons is it allows your website to rank on search engines like Google.
-If you have good content that is unique, interesting and grabs the attention of your audience then this will help improve your SEO and in turn your search engine rankings.
+Content is important for several reasons but one of the most important reasons is it allows your website to rank on search engines like Google.
+If you have good content that is unique, interesting, and grabs the attention of your audience then this will help improve your SEO and in turn your search engine rankings.

 The design is a vital area of your website strategy, but it’s often seen as the most important area.
 It’s good to concentrate on the design to make it look nice and give off a good impression, but people often give the design too much thought and take concentration away from other aspects of the website.